leon4rd/test/README.md

-## My boss told me to have a good day... so I went home.
+## They tried to make a diamond shaped like a duck.
+It quacked under the pressure.